Rachad-Alabi-ADEKAMBI/Rachad-Alabi-ADEKAMBI/README.md

 - 👋 Hello world, I’m @Rachad-Alabi-ADEKAMBI
-- 👀 I’m a full stack developper with 3 years experience in freelance
+- 👀 I’m a full stack developer with 3 years experience in freelance
 - 🌱 I’m currently learning Laravel and my current stack is VueJs and Php, i also have experience with CMS such as wordpress
 - 💞️ I’m looking to collaborate with developpers around he world,
 - 📫 Reach me at adekambirachad@gmail.com or send me a message through linkedin, i always reply.